EU Directive Countdown

 What does this mean?
 Will my premium go up or down?
 Are the days of women receiving cheaper insurance over?
 Has equality gone mad?
 Everyone has lots of questions about the ruling.

-Rather than reduce the cost of men's premiums, it is predicted that they may actually increase the price of women's, as insurers bring women in-line with men.
+Rather than reduce the cost of men's premiums, it is predicted that they may actually increase the price of life insurance and car insurance for women, as insurers bring women in-line with men.
 Crucially, if you're in the middle of your policy you won't see a premium increase this December, but you will notice it at renewal time.

 We've written a series of blog posts about the impact of the directive and Stephen Bodkin from our life insurance team penned a post advising when is the right time to buy a policy based on the December deadline and our very own Chief Executive, Padraig Lynch appeared on TV3's Morning Show giving his take on the ruling.